FumingPower3925/albertbf/articles/2025/ttrpg-session-manager.md

 ---
-title: "Starfinder 2e Session Manager: Building a Browser-Based GM Companion"
+title: "TTRPG Session Manager: Building a Browser-Based GM Companion"
 date: "11-10-2025"
 description: "Exploring the design and implementation of a web-based campaign management tool that helps Game Masters run smoother TTRPG sessions through organized file management, dynamic audio control, and real-time session tracking."
 tags: ["next.js", "file-system-api", "ttrpg", "web-app", "typescript", "game-mastering"]
 ---

-Picture this: you're running a tabletop role-playing game (TTRPG) session — think Dungeons & Dragons, but in space.
+Picture this: you're running a tabletop role-playing game (TTRPG) session — think Dungeons & Dragons.
 You've got four players waiting expectantly, combat music needs to switch on at just the right moment, you need to reference that NPC's stat block you wrote last week, and someone just asked about a plot detail from three sessions ago.
 You're juggling physical notes, PDFs, music apps, and trying to keep everything flowing smoothly.
 Sound chaotic?
-That's where the Starfinder 2e Session Manager comes in.
+That's where the TTRPG Session Manager comes in.

 This project tackles a problem familiar to anyone who's run a TTRPG campaign: managing the avalanche of content that makes up a game session.
 Built as a fully static web application using Next.js and modern browser APIs, it transforms how Game Masters (GMs) organize and access their campaign materials during play.
 No servers, no databases, no complex setup — just point it at a folder of your campaign files and you're ready to run.